 SWOT is an acronym for Strengths, Weaknesses, Opportunities and Threats.

 Strengths: what sets you apart from the competition?
 Do you offer a feature unique to your product?
 Are you an innovator?
 Do you have an established, engaging social media presence?

-Weaknesses: what is it that’s stopping you from having the competitive edge?
+Weaknesses: what is it that’s stopping you from having a competitive edge?
 Is it a lack of capital?
 Is your marketing strategy letting you down?

 Opportunities: these are prospects or openings you could take advantage of to get ahead of the competition.
-They could be new developments in the market you serve, or a new trend or perhaps a popular feature you're sure you could improve on.
+They could be new developments in the market you serve, a new trend, or perhaps a popular feature you're sure you could improve on.